geomesa/geomesa.github.io/_posts/2014-05-16-geomesa-osm-analysis.md

 xz filename.xz
 {% endhighlight %}

-Note: The complete OSM data set -- that has more columns than the latitude and longitude -- is not supported via this ingest.
+Note: In this demonstration, we will use the simple-gps-points OSM data that contains only the location of an observation.

 Clone geomesa and geomesa-osm projects:
 {% highlight bash %}